The Hebrew for 'week' and 'weeks' is translated from Strongs reference 7620.

 The meaning of the second plural form is disputed.
 Gender is masculine.

-It is with this form that the notion of 'heptad' is encountered.
+With this form, the notion of 'heptad' is encountered.

 The internet site www.thefreedictionary.com site provides the following